Hot Posts

 Cardboard Boat Race Density Mass over Volume Math

-How do you prove a mathematical design is truly superior?
+"How do you prove a mathematical design is truly superior?
 You build it, and you race it.
 In this epic, end-of-unit project, my Celestial Engineers took their final exam not with a pencil, but with cardboard, duct tape, and a swimming pool.
-This is the story of the Star-Sail Barge Regatta.
+This is the story of the Star-Sail Barge Regatta."

-📜 Mission Briefing
+📜 Mission Parameters

-• 🎯 Mission Objective: Students will apply their knowledge of polynomial optimization and density to design, construct, and race a life-size cardboard boat capable of carrying two people across a swimming pool.
+• 🎯Mission Objective: Students will apply their knowledge of polynomial optimization and density to design, construct, and race a life-size cardboard boat capable of carrying two people across a swimming pool.

-• 📚 Subject & Level: Secondary Math 3 / Algebra 2 / Pre-Calculus
+• 📚Subject & Level: Secondary Math 3 / Algebra 2 / Pre-Calculus

 🎒 The Armory